KesineeP/LoopQA-tech-eval/README.md

 3. **Readability**: Tests are more readable and focused on business logic
 4. **Separation of Concerns**: UI interactions are separated from test logic
 5. **Minimized Duplication**: Common operations are centralized in page objects

+## Security Features

+- ✅ No hardcoded credentials in source code
+- ✅ Credentials only come from environment variables
+- ✅ Clear error messages for missing environment variables
+- ✅ `.env` file is properly ignored by version control

 ## Test Coverage